sequana/sequana_pipetools/README.rst

 The library is intended to help Sequana developers to design their pipelines.
 See the `Sequana orgnization repository for examples <https://github.com/sequana>`_.

-Then, for developers, one should look at e.g. :mod:`sequana_pipetools.options` for the API reference and one of the official sequana pipeline (e.g., https://github.com/sequana/sequana_variant_calling)
+Then, for developers, one should look at e.g. module sequana_pipetools.options for the API reference and one of the official sequana pipeline (e.g., https://github.com/sequana/sequana_variant_calling)